ireneDHG/MScProject_vh-vl_packing/README.md

 Description:

 All the code used in this project is stored in this repository.
 The code kept here is in PERL and R languages.
-The output of this scripts are also available either in txt format.
+The output of these scripts is also available in txt format.